Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 - 6 months vacancy: $80,000 in lost revenue

-That's what it costs the landlord to replace you.
+That is what it costs the landlord to replace you.
 Every CAM concession they make to retain you is cheap compared to that number.
-You should be negotiating from a position of strength, not supplication.
+Negotiate from a position of strength, not supplication.

 The Pre-Negotiation Audit: Your Most Valuable Preparation Step